jbhopkins/bioxtasraw/docs/source/tutorial/s2_gnom.rst

 in the GNOM program from the ATSAS package.
 We will use RAW to run GNOM.
 Note that you need :ref:`ATSAS installed <atsas>` to do this part of the tutorial.

+This tutorial covers how to use RAW for doing an IFT.
+This is not a tutorial on basic principles and best practices for doing an IFT or analysis of the resulting P(r) function.
+For that, please see the :ref:`SAXS tutorial <saxs_ift>`.

 #.
 Open RAW.
 The install instructions contain information on installing and running RAW.
     If RAW is already open, clear all loaded data in RAW.